tolomea/django-data-browser/README.md

 Query views support general querying of the database (checked against the users admin permissions) but can only be accessed by Django "staff members".

 Saved Views can be accessed by anyone but they can only be used to access a view that has been saved and made public and have long random URL's.

-You can use admin permissions to restrict who can save views.
+You can use the admin permission `data_browser | view | Can make a saved view publically available` to restrict who can make views public.
+To be public the view must be marked as public and owned by someone who has the permission.
+Users without the permission can not mark views as public and can not edit any view that is marked public.

 ## Sentry